-This is a classic, suspenseful crime thriller as The Grace Year.
+I Will Make You Pay is a classic, suspenseful crime thriller as The Grace Year.
 It is about an investigative journalist named Alice who finds herself the target of a demented stalker.
-This guy comes every Wednesday and does something increasingly creepy, which is escalating towards violence, perhaps to deadly consequences, with the help of a private investigator by the name of Matthew Hill.
-She tried to determine who was targeting her, why their target area, and what Wednesday had to do.
+This guy comes every Wednesday and does something increasingly creepy, escalating towards violence, perhaps to deadly consequences, with the help of a private investigator named Matthew Hill.
+She tried to determine who was targeting her, why their target area was, and what Wednesday had to do.

 Matthew Hill is an ex-police officer turned private investigator.
 He’s very empathetic and relatable.
-His struggles between family life and work and his career’s effects have had on him over the years.
+His struggles between family life and work and his career’s effects have affected him over the years.
 Alice gets the police involved, but she withholds information to help them with their investigation.
-She feels as if she locks herself away in a panic room for the rest of her life.
+She feels locked away in a panic room for the rest of her life.

 Author: Teresa Driscoll